Hi,

 From United States, Daphne

 I completely agree that there are loopholes.
-But here situation is loose at both the ends.
-It is management's fault as well as employee's.
-As suggested I am trying to understand who could take over the handover charge, and if at all we wld need that employee to come down to the office or not.
-Since, she upfront said that she does not need a relieving letter, she has no obligation now.
+However, the situation is loose at both ends.
+It is the management's fault as well as the employees'.
+As suggested, I am trying to understand who could take over the handover charge, and whether we would need that employee to come down to the office or not.
+Since she upfront said that she does not need a relieving letter, she has no obligation now.

 Nisha